Matthew Prince Sells 52,384 Shares of Cloudflare, Inc. (NYSE:NET) Stock

-Cloudflare, Inc. (NYSE:NET – Get Free Report) CEO Matthew Prince sold 52,384 shares of the stock in a transaction dated Thursday, August 17th.
-The stock was sold at an average price of $58.93, for a total transaction of $3,086,989.12.
-Following the completion of the sale, the chief executive officer now directly owns 10,723 shares in the company, valued at $631,906.39.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Cloudflare, Inc. (NYSE:NET – Get Free Report) CEO Matthew Prince sold 52,384 shares of the firm’s stock in a transaction dated Tuesday, August 15th.
+The shares were sold at an average price of $63.35, for a total value of $3,318,526.40.
+Following the completion of the transaction, the chief executive officer now directly owns 10,723 shares in the company, valued at $679,302.05.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Matthew Prince also recently made the following trade(s):